romainneutron/ReCaptcha/README.md

 To display a captcha to the client :

-* initialize your captcha object :
+* Initialize your captcha object :

 ```php
 use Neutron\ReCaptcha\ReCaptcha;